DapDerDapy/chess/notes.md

 having multiple things going on at the same time
 - having "threads" run in parallel, main may be 1 of them!
 - don't always print ou the same thing!
 Threads may go at different speeds
+- simiulates multiple threads, works with a single CPU, rotates who uses CPU quickly to make it look like it goes at the same time